snootched/cb-lcars/README.md

 **Example - Join with Entities Card**

-A regular entities card will join with a host CB-LCARS Elbow card and have the host styles imprinted (font, font color, background)
+A regular entities card will join with a host CB-LCARS Elbow card and have the host styles imprinted (font, font colour and size, background)

 We start with our basic entities card
 ![unjoined](images/screenshots/symbiont-unjoined.png)